 - Serve hot, with your meat, poultry or main dish choice.

-If you are using all butter no oil when making this easy sauteed Brussels sprouts recipe, bear in mind butter can burn, so keep the temperature low or else add a little oil to the butter.
+- Using all butter no oil when making this easy sautéed Brussels sprouts recipe?
+Then bear in mind butter can burn, so keep the temperature low or else add a little oil to the butter.